eduNEXT/xblock-limesurvey/README.rst

 Set up LimeSurvey
 *****************
-From the LimeSurvey administrator you must enable the use of the API:
+From the LimeSurvey administrator, you must enable the use of the API:

 1. Login in the LimeSurvey admin → ``<LIMESURVEY_DOMAIN>/admin``
 2. Navigate to Configuration → Settings → Global → Interfaces.